ohadh123/past-projects/README.md

 CalendarMaker - Text that displays the calendar of any month of any year.
 Instructions: extract .zip to folder and run through cmd with "java -jar "Calendar.jar""

+AlgorithmPictures - Contains several drawings implemented through algorithm.
+To be viewed one-by-one.
+Instructions: extract .zip to folder and compile an individual file through cmd with "javac file_name.java".
+Then type in "java file_name" to view drawing